Are Your Allergies Affecting Your Contacts?

-Be vigilant about cleaning your contacts, daily.
-This is also not the time to skip steps.
-You may even want to clean them mid-day if you are really suffering.
+Be vigilant about cleaning your contacts daily.
+You may even want to clean them mid-day if your eyes are incredibly irritated.
 And, if you wear disposable contacts, you may want to change them out more frequently to keep them fresh.

 Don’t Rub Your Eyes

 Your eyes are going to itch during allergy season.
-But, avoid the temptation.
-Rubbing your eyes, especially if you wear contacts could make the situation worse.
+But avoid the temptation.
+Rubbing your eyes, especially if you wear contacts, could make the situation worse.
 Instead, use a cool compress.
 Get a washcloth, run cold water over it, and lay it over your eyes.
-This will also serve to keep the swelling down.
+It will also serve to keep the swelling down.

 Wear Your Glasses

-It seems elementary, but you would be surprised how many people just refuse to wear their glasses when their eyes bother them.
-Unless wearing your glasses is a workplace hazard, wear your glasses when your allergies are affecting your eyes.
+It seems elementary, but wear your glasses more.
+Unless wearing your glasses is a workplace hazard, wear your glasses when your allergies affect your eyes.
 Your contact lenses can act like magnets for allergen particles.
 Making the switch to your spectacles will help you to be much more comfortable.

 Enlist Professional Help